sonic-net/SONiC/doc/sflow/sflow_hld.md

 #### sflowmgrd

-The sflowmgrd queries if the genetlink family "psample" and the multicast groun #270 exists and if not creates it so that that will be used by the SAI driver to lift packets to the hsflowd.
+The sflowmgrd queries if the genetlink family "psample" and the multicast groun "packets" exists and if not creates it so that that will be used by the SAI driver to lift packets to the hsflowd.
 A multicast group is typically created which enables multiple applications (e.g. even a local netlink sniffer tools) to additionally inspect the samples that are lifted to hsflowd.

 The sflowmgrd daemon listens to SFLOW_COLLECTOR to construct the hsflowd.conf and start the hsflowd service.
 The mapping between the SONiC sflow CLI parameters and the host-sflow is given below: